Everyday Health Group Acquires BabyCenter, the Leading Global Digital Parenting Resource

-Everyday Health Group, a division of J2 Global, Inc. (NASDAQ: JCOM), announced today that it has acquired BabyCenter, the leading global digital pregnancy and parenting resource, from Johnson Johnson (NYSE: JNJ).
+Everyday Health Group, a division of J2 Global, Inc. (NASDAQ: JCOM), announced today that it has acquired BabyCenter, the leading global digital pregnancy and parenting resource, from Johnson Johnson Consumer Inc., an affiliate of Johnson Johnson (NYSE: JNJ).

 BabyCenter has a global reach of more than 100 million people monthly, with 7 in 10 new and expectant moms using its various digital platforms in the United States.
 In addition to its flagship U.S. properties, BabyCenter operates 10 international versions in nine different languages along with multiple international app editions.
 BabyCenter's editorial team creates award-winning content with input from an advisory board of doctors and other health professionals.